 How Emotional Intelligence Benefits Entrepreneurs

 Over time, from research and experience, emotional intelligence is proving more valuable than smartness( high IQ).
 Of course, this is not to say smartness and brilliance are not needed.
 Rather, emotional intelligence is much needed when running a business.
 Being smart on paper doesn’t guarantee business success, rather some other skills are much needed to run a business.
-For example;

 - The entrepreneur should be able to empathize with colleagues and clients.